Can I apply for a scholarship for all types of Bar Course?

 Yes, you can.

-Previous applications are removed from the system and are not noted anywhere on subsequent applications.
+Previous applications are not noted anywhere on subsequent applications.